El Dorado, Arkansas: Airports

 El Dorado has two airports, both owned by the city.
 South Arkansas Regional Airport at Goodwin Field services private aircraft and one commercial carrier, and El Dorado Downtown Airport services local industries, and offers hangar space to small private planes.

+Railways

+El Dorado is served by the Union Pacific Railroad, as well as two shortlines, being the El Dorado and Wesson Railway and the Ouachita Railroad.

 Utilities

 El Dorado water is served locally by El Dorado Water Utilities, a private company.
 Electricity is supplied by Entergy of Arkansas.
 Other utility companies serving El Dorado include Summit Utilities (natural gas), Southern Lp-Gas (liquid gas), Bcs (bottled and metered gas), Suddenlink (cable TV, internet and phone), Verizon Wireless and AT&T (residential and wireless phone service).

 Health systems

 The city and surrounding area is served by the Medical Center of South Arkansas, MCSA, accredited by the Joint Commission on the Accreditation of Healthcare Organizations, is a general acute-care hospital licensed by the Arkansas Department of Health.